UniCourt/Search-Workshop1/docs/git/git.md

 Since you cloned your repo from GitHub you should already have a remote called origin.

-Run the following command to add an upstream repository.
+Run the following command to add an upstream repository and view it.

     git remote add upstream <upstream_clone_url>
+    git remote -v

 ## Create a branch